RESEARCH STARTER

 Because of the disease's potentially lengthy incubation period, monitoring patients to ensure that they do not transmit the disease can be extremely difficult.
 Even patients who appear outwardly healthy can transmit the disease through semen or breast milk for many weeks after recovery.
 Because Ebola is so highly infectious and difficult to contain, quarantine is a common practice when anyone is suspected of having the disease.
 However, the nature of quarantines can vary hugely.

-At one end of the spectrum are voluntary quarantines--essentially recommendations that patients who have a low chance of being infectious stay away from crowds and public spaces.
-At the other are mandatory quarantines, up to including forcing people into isolation if they have been medical care workers in affected countries--regardless of their level of exposure or test results.
+At one end of the spectrum are voluntary quarantines—essentially recommendations that patients who have a low chance of being infectious stay away from crowds and public spaces.
+At the other are mandatory quarantines, up to including forcing people into isolation if they have been medical care workers in affected countries—regardless of their level of exposure or test results.

 The CDC's guidelines for Ebola quarantine depend largely on voluntary isolation and only recommend intervention when a patient shows signs of disease or otherwise increased likelihood of being infected.
-Several states have established their own mandatory quarantine policies in response to the 2014 Ebola epidemic that go above and beyond the CDC's recommendations.
+Several states established their own mandatory quarantine policies in response to the 2014 Ebola epidemic that go above and beyond the CDC's recommendations.

 Ebola Quarantine Restrictions Today